marvindanig/abelone/README.md

 # abelone

-Convert scrolls into into turnable bookiza apps!
+Convert scroll into a turnable bookiza app!

-This module works best with public domain books off Gutenberg.
+This module works best with public domain HTML books off Gutenberg.
+That is to say, it is currently optimized to handle `paragraph` and `header` tags only.

 # Instructions